AAROC/aaroc.github.io/_posts/2016-12-22-CODE-RADE-containers.md

   1. **Persistence**: Containers should be ephemeral[^DockerEphemeral].
   1. **Data sharing**: Containers are encapsulated, but we need to re-use artefacts from lower in the dependency tree.

-Having speedy builds  means using as many CPU resources as possible, in order to complete the build tasks as fast as possible; typically this means using "make"-level parallelism[^Parmake], although several other means are available, for other build systems, such as Ninja[^ParNinja] and Apache Ant[^ParAnt].
+Having speedy builds  means using as many CPU resources as possible, in order to complete the build tasks as fast as possible; typically this means using "make"-level parallelism[^ParMake], although several other means are available, for other build systems, such as Ninja[^ParNinja] and Apache Ant[^ParAnt].
 Speeding up the build, almost by definition, means that there will be more than one process.

 ## Re-use of build artefacts